 It’s important to know what your premiums will look like in the future.
 Some policies are designed to have guaranteed premiums that will never increase, and others are designed to be flexible.

-Life insurance companies will want to get an understanding of the health of the individual who is applying for the insurance coverage.
-This underwriting process will typically involve meeting with a medical professional to gather personal information such as height, weight, blood work, and medical and personal questions.
+Life insurance companies will want understand the health of the individual applying for insurance coverage.
+This underwriting process will typically involve speaking with a medical professional to gather personal information such as height, weight, blood work and medical and personal questions.
 It may require a blood draw to determine certain health risks.

-The sooner you buy life insurance, the more money you’ll save.
+The sooner you buy life insurance, generally, the less it will cost.
 Young, healthy policyholders get great rates, but older consumers need protection, too.
 Bottom line – if you don’t have life insurance, talk with an agent today.

 If you still have questions about life insurance, check out these helpful resources which can help you find out more about different types of life insurance and how much insurance you’ll need.